 Two Cloves Kitchen, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-- Chicken Breasts You will want them sliced relatively thin.
-You can either purchase thin-cut chicken breasts from the store or slice larger breasts in half yourself.
-About a half inch to an inch thick is ideal.
+- Chicken Breasts This will be boneless skinless chicken breasts.
+You will want thin chicken cutlets.
+You can either purchase thin-cut chicken breasts from the store or slice larger breasts in half yourself and pound the chicken.
+About a half-inch to an inch thick is ideal.

 - Italian Seasoning My favorite Italian seasoning in the world is this blend by Spice Shop Silver Lake, but choose whatever you like most.
 The best thing about the blend I recommended is that has garlic in it.
 If your blend does not...